-ENTER MENU SELECTION

-At this prompt input a <1> and press <ENTER>

-ENTER 4 DIGIT ID#

-The user enters a 4 digit number that corresponds to the site at which the samples will be taken.
+ENTER MENU SELECTION 04:30:02 At this prompt input a 1 and press <enter></enter> ENTER 4 DIGIT ID # 04:30:02 The user enters a 4 digit number that corresponds to the site at which the samples will be taken.
 Only one site number can be used at a time.
-Entering a new site number overwrites all stored site numbers.

-ENTER MONTH MM#

-This display asks the user to enter the current month in two digit format.
-For example 03 = March, 11 = November, etc...
+Entering a new site number, overwrites all stored site numbers.
+ENTER MONTH MM# 04:30:02 This display asks the user to enter the current month in 2 digit format.
+For example $03 =$ March, $11 =$ November, etc ENTER DAY DD # 04:30:02 The user enters the 2 digit number corresponding to the current day.

-ENTER DAY DD#

-The user enters the two digit number corresponding to the current day.
 The first day of the month being 01, the last being 30 or 31.

-ENTER YEAR YYYY #

-The operator enters the current year in four digit format.
+ENTER YEAR YYYY # 04:30:02 The operator enters the current year in 4 digit format.

-VIEW MENU
+View Menu

 The view menu allows the user to review logged events and activities.
-The data logged is not limited to sampling events.
-Activities such as power failure, warm starts, cold starts, etc. are also logged to provide the operator with a detailed history of the activities of the unit.
-The data in the VIEW menu is shown in coded format to allow the maximum amount of data to be displayed in the smallest amount of space.
+The information recorded is not limited to sampling events.
+Activities such as power failure, warm starts, cold starts, etc.. are also recorded to allow the operator a fuller and more comprehensive understanding of the activities of the unit.
+The information in the VIEW menu is shown in coded format to allow the maximum amount of information to be displayed in the smallest amount of space.

-TIME:

-Twenty-four hour clock in HH:MM:SS format.

-EVENT #: An "E" marks the beginning of data related to Event # and is separated from the Time by a comma.
-The event number represents the sequential order of the events that have been logged since the log was cleared.
-For example E001 would be the first logged event with E512 being the last since the unit logs a maximum of 512 events.

-BOTTLE #: Preceded by a "B", the Bottle # is separated from the Event # by a comma.
-Bottle number indicates the Bottle in which the sample was placed.

-SAMPLE #: This is the first entry on the 2nd line of the display.
+TIME Twenty four hour clock in HH:MM:SS format.
+EVENT # An "E" marks the beginning of information related to Event # and is separated from the Time by a comma.
+The event number represents the sequential order of the events that have been logged since the operator last pushed <start>.
+For example E001 would be the first logged event with E512 being the last since the unit logs a maximum of 512.</start> BOTTLE # Preceded by a "B", the Bottle # is separated from the Event # by a comma.
+Bottle number indicates the Bottle that the sample was placed into.
+SAMPLE # This is the first entry on the 2nd line of the display.
 It is indicated by an "S".

-TRIGGER CODES: The trigger code shows the operator what triggered or initiated the sample to be taken.
-The following shows the letter corresponding to the sample trigger:

-TI = Time Interval TO = Time Override CC = Contact Closure AL = Analog LevelAF = Analog Flow RD = Rising Delta

-FD = Falling Delta TC = Test Cycle (In a program mode)

-TY = Test Cycle (Not in a program mode)

-RESULT CODES: The result code indicates whether the unit was successful or unsuccessful in collecting the sample.
-If the sampler was successful, a result code of NE will be displayed.
+TRIGGER CODES The trigger code shows the operator what triggered or initiated the sample to be taken.
+The following shows the letter corresponding to the sample trigger: TI = Time Interval CC = Contact Closure AF = Analog Flow FD = Falling Delta TY = Test Cycle (Not in a program mode) TO = Time Override AL = Analog Level RD = Rising Delta TC = Test Cycle (In a program mode) RESULT CODES The result code indicates whether the unit was successful or unsuccessful in collecting the sample.
+If the sampler was successful, the unit will indicate this with NE.
 If the unit did not collect the sample either a BF or NF will be displayed.

-The codes are as follows:

-NE = No Error NF = No Fluid

-BF = Bottle Full

-ACTIVITY LOG: The unit also logs data about non-sampling events such as power failures, start sequences, reset occurrences, etc. This data displayed is the time, in twenty four hour format, the event # and the activity (in this example START):
+The codes are as follows: NE = No Error NF = No Fluid BF = Bottle Full ACTIVITY LOG The unit also logs information about non san start sequences, reset occurrences, etc This than the event entries.
+You are simply show and the activity (in this example START): mpling events such as power failures, is data is displayed in a different format on the time, in twenty four hour format, 16:04:44, START

-16:04:44,E001,START

-Each time the particular activity is executed (in this case START), the data will be stored in the log.
-This also applies to resets, power failures, etc...
-The storage of this information increases the user's ability to understand the sampling events and how other activities might have effected the sampling program.
+Each time the particular activity is executed (in this case START), the information will be stored in the log.
+This also applies to reset's, power failures, etc...
+The storage of this information increases the users ability to understand the sampling events and how other activities might have effected the sampling program.